Prevention, Not Poison

 Prevent rat populations from growing by using contraceptive bait

-NEVER use sticky glue traps - these also cause great harm
+Never use sticky glue traps - these also cause great harm